j192RVTR/Sahara/README.md

 ### Features Still to Add

+A Customer can

-• Search / filter through their previous orders
+• Search / filter through previous orders

 • View order statuses